glpi-project/doc-agent/source/installation/windows-command-line.rst

    (By default: empty)

 ``ADDLOCAL=feature[,feature[...]]``
    This parameter permits to select features to install.
-(By default: "feat_DEPLOY,feat_COLLECT")
+(By default: empty string)

    The *feature* can take the following values: